serilog/serilog/README.md

 ### Contributing

 Would you like to help make Serilog even better?
 We keep a list of issues that are approachable for newcomers under the [up-for-grabs](https://github.com/serilog/serilog/issues?labels=up-for-grabs&state=open) label.
 Before starting work on a pull request, we suggest commenting on, or raising, an issue on the issue tracker so that we can help and coordinate efforts.
+For more details check out our [contributing guide](CONTRIBUTING.md).

+When contributing please keep in mind our [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Detailed build status